 Rothwell-Smith, Paul, British Silent Film Performers Volume 1 (Cordelia Books, 2007).

-Terpstra, Mirte, Girls from the Sky: A Critical Catalogue of Women in the Production of Silent British Cinema 1914-1918 (2006, British Film Institute).
+Terpstra, Mirte, Girls from the Sky: A Critical Catalogue of Women in the Production of Silent British Cinema 1914-1918 (2006, University of Nottingham) A copy is held in the BFI National Library.

 Archive Collections